 - Yoast [Flesch]: 29.9 — failed due to numerous transliterated Japanese terms and names

 - SERP Ranking: Page one

-- FB Engagement: unknown (original post link changed; old FB stats lost)
+- FB Engagement: unknown (original URL changed; old FB stats lost)

 Omitting the terms would have made the post pointless.
 But Yoast SEO penalised the content for the multisyllabic transliterated words and correspondingly long sentences.